raditzlawliet/blackbox/README.md

 A generic Go library that creates a literal "black box" - throw anything in, and see what comes out!
 Perfect for when you need unpredictability, or just want to manage collections with different retrieval strategies.

-## What is BlackBox?

 BlackBox is a type-safe, generic container where you can:

 - **Put** anything in
 - **Peek** at what might come out next (without removing it)
 - **Get** item out using different strategies

 The mystery?
 You can't see what's inside - you can only peek at one item at a time or get them out.
-True black box behavior!
+Hehe...

 ## Features